WMFong0/Python-Weather-Report-System/README.md

 Yet, the experimental feature is only available in some selective locations/districts (Tuen Mun, Tin Shui Wai, Yuen Long, Sai Kung does not support the launch of nearest weather station so,), due to the complexity of other districts.

-Very likely, I might add a CSV file to allow user to key in their current location, and show them the weather at their own location.
+Very likely, I might add a CSV file to automate the selection.
 Currently, we allow users to key in their district and select the nearby weather station instead.

 ## The Report Covers